NHL 21 How to Score on Breakaways

 2) The Kucherov

 The Kucherov deke is one of the new fun NHL finishing moves that you can use to fake out human opponents that are controlling the goalie.
 It is the signature move of Nikita Kucherov.
 This particular deke can be executed with both left and right-handed players.
-I would recommend you to get one of the best deking players in NHL 21 before you attempt this move.
+You need a good deker to pull this off.